tataratat/splinepy/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Subsubsection 2
 more and more details

-## New Feature mini-syntax
+## New Feature Showcase
-Where applicable, dedicate a short section to a oneliner example, with the new feature
+If applicable, a short / one-liner example to highlight the new feature

 # Check list